andrew henderson menu

 This is obviously not the right way to go about it.

-However, if you’re in a legitimate marriage with a partner that is a citizen of another country, you have an advantage when it comes to applying for citizenship in that country.
+However, if you’re in a legitimate marriage with a partner who is a citizen of another country, you have an advantage when it comes to applying for citizenship in that country.

 There is a common misconception surrounding citizenship by marriage.
-There are people under the impression that if they get married to a Portuguese or a citizen of any other country, they’ll have citizenship faster than they can blink.
+There are people under the impression that if they get married to a citizen of any other country, they’ll have a second passport faster than they can blink.

 There are a few countries where this is the case; places like Cape Verde will give you citizenship almost immediately.
 Most countries, however, are abandoning this kind of speed in their citizenship process.